The US government knows climate change is ravaging the planet

 "We don't have that leadership at the federal level right now."

 While the federal government drags its feet on addressing climate change, states and cities are stepping up with clean-air protections of their own.
-For instance, the US is on track to uphold its obligations under the Paris Climate Agreement, due in part to efforts by the United States Climate Alliance, a bipartisan group of 17 governors committed to seeing the accord through a reducing greenhouse gas emissions worldwide.
+For instance, the US is on track to uphold its obligations under the Paris Climate Agreement, due in part to efforts by the United States Climate Alliance, a bipartisan group of 17 governors committed to seeing the accord through and reducing greenhouse gas emissions worldwide.

 "We can avoid the worst scenarios and impacts that we talk about in the report, but it is something that's going to require a lot of more effort," Light said.
 "We've got great leadership coming out of California in particular, but also more than a dozen other states, hundreds of cities, thousands of businesses, but we don't have that leadership at the federal level right now.
 That's the part where we have a lot of improvement we can still do."